 The variables in this namespace control the behavior of the Orbix ZIOP compression plug-in.
-ZIOP stands for Zipped Inter-ORB Protocol, which is an proprietary IONA feature.
-The \mathtt{ziop} plug-in provides optional compression/decompression of GIOP messages on the wire.
+ZIOP stands for Zipped Inter-ORB Protocol, which is a proprietary Micro Focus feature.
+The ziop plug-in provides optional compression/decompression of GIOP messages on the wire.
 This namespace contains the following variables: